-- 3) the structure does not prevent indigenous fish passage, and - 4) the activities do not impede existing legal public access to the river.
+- the length of a culvert does not exceed 25 metres unless it passes under a local authority road, and - 3) the structure does not prevent indigenous fish passage, and - 4) the activities do not impede existing legal public access to the river.

-- 1) Effects on hydrological and natural character values. - Effects on authorised structures and activities. - 3) Fish passage and effects on aquatic ecosystems health. - 4) Structural integrity. - 5) Effects on mahinga kai and access to mahinga kai.
+- 1) Effects on hydrological and natural character values. - 2) Effects on authorised structures and activities. - 3) Fish passage and effects on aquatic ecosystems health. - 4) Structural integrity. - 5) Effects on mahinga kai and access to mahinga kai.